Rel-incode/CristianaSantos/index.md

 13. Humphreys L., **Santos C.**, Di Caro L., Boella G., van der Torre L., Robaldo L. (2015), Mapping Recitals to Normative Provisions in EU Legislation to Assist Legal Interpretation, in  Frontiers in Artificial Intelligence and Applications (FAIA, 2015)

-14. Rodriguez-Doncel V., Casanovas P., **Santos C.**, Gómez-Pérez A. (2015), A Linked Term Bank of Copyright-Related Terms, in Frontiers in Artificial Intelligence and Applications (FAIA, 2015), v.
-279, Legal Knowledge and Information Systems
+14. Rodriguez-Doncel V., Casanovas P., **Santos C.**, Gómez-Pérez A. (2015), A Linked Term Bank of Copyright-Related Terms, in Frontiers in Artificial Intelligence and Applications (FAIA, 2015)

 15. Bartolini C., Muthuri R., **Santos C.** (2015), Using ontologies to model data protection requirements in workflows, Proc. of the 9th Int.
 Work. on Juris-informatics (JURISIN, 2015), New Frontiers in Artificial Intelligence.
 JSAI-isAI 2015.
 Lecture Notes in Computer Science,